 Blueberries also have perfect flowers, but planting instructions always recommend having at least one other variety nearby to ensure the benefits of genetic diversification in berry production.
 One plant alone may produce a small crop but a cross-pollinated plant will provide better quality and numbers.

-If you’re growing a crop that needs pollination in a protected space, it should be opened up to the outdoors on sunny days when the plant is in flower and insects are flitting about.
+If you’re growing a crop that needs pollination but is housed in a protected space like a greenhouse or hoop tunnel, it should be opened up to the outdoors on sunny days when the plant is in flower and insects are flitting about.

 Indoor growers may need to pollinate by hand.